worthingtonjg/FacialRecognition/README.md

 ## Tutorial

 Below is a step by step tutorial / explanation of the code, and how it works.
-Topics discussed include:

-- **CaptureElement** - allows you to preview a feed from a camera.
-- **MediaCapture** - allows you to connect to a web cam camera and take video / images.
-- **Local Face Detection** - Detect faces locally, so we don't need to call the cognitive service as much.
-- **Capture Frames** - How to capture frames from the video preview
-- **Save Frames to Pictures Folder** - How to save captured frames to the Pictures Folder
-- **Find Faces with Cognitive Service** - Analyze images for faces, identifying facial attributes
-- **Identify Faces with Cognitive Services** - Analyzes faces found and matche them to people in your person group
-- **Train Person Group with new Faces** - Add new faces / identities to your person group, and retrain.

 ### Step 1: Create new UWP Application
 - Open Visual Studio 2017, and choose File => New Project